armugansarwar/Daily-Rainfall-Analysis/README.md

-# Daily-Rainfall-Analysis
+# Daily Rainfall Analysis
-Analysis of amount of rainfall using LASSO Regression
+Analysis of amount of rainfall in a few major cities using LASSO Regression.